 Once the cupcakes have cooled remove the center of the cupcake.

 Fill each cupcake with strawberry jam.

-Replace the cupcake top and either use a piping bag and tip or knife to top each cupcake with the frosting.
+Replace the cupcake top and use either a piping bag and tip or an offset spatula to top each cupcake with the frosting.

-(Optional) Decorate the tops of the cupcakes with crushed freeze-dried strawberries, a fresh strawberry, or chocolate-dipped strawberries.
+(Optional) Decorate the tops of the cupcakes with crushed freeze-dried strawberries, fresh strawberries, or chocolate-dipped strawberries.

 Bake the cupcakes ahead of time.
 Once they have cooled, store them in an airtight container at room temperature for one to two days.

 Unfrosted cupcakes can also be stored in the freezer sealed in an airtight container for up to one month.

 The frosting can also be made ahead of time and stored in an airtight container.
 Depending upon how long the frosting is stored you may need to re-beat it just before using it until it is light and fluffy.